 On July 1, 2015, H-Net Council voted to decommission H-Indiana and several other networks dedicated to the study of the history and culture of Midwestern US states.
 Council also approved a plan to create a new network, H-Midwest, dedicated to Midwestern Studies.
-Folks interested in Indiana Studies are encouraged to look for H-Midwest on H-Net in Fall, 2015.
+Folks interested in Indiana History and Culture are encouraged to check out H-Midwest.